navonodjoseph/Rising-waters/README.md

         ...
 ```
 #### Error handling and asynchronous code
-This is also my first project where I used `async` `await`, and `catch` which helped me log errors and work through some of the issues I had creating a correct path with the MBTA dataset.
+This is also my first project where I used `async` `await`, and `catch` which helped me log errors and work through some of the issues I had debugging and knowing where my issues were.
+I'm just scratching the surface with error-handling, but I realize now how essential it is to building an application.

-* improving my ability to read documentation
+#### Improving my ability to read documentation
-* error handling
+At this point in my development, I've begun to rely more on documentation to understand key concepts of Node.js, Express, and Mongoose.
+I think this project marked a transition away from youTube videos (which are still great) and more toward the documentation.

+### Possible next steps
+There is so much more to do with this project.
+I could see further exploring the MBTA V3 API to make the database more useful.
+Adding the prediction feature or even plotting the parking lots in the city would add to my projects utility and meaning.

+Another possible route would be to explore historical transporatation trends.
+The MBTA also has a large dataset that charts the usage of specific lines dating back to 2016.
+I could find a way to chart this information to illustrate greater trends about the evolution of transporatation in Boston.